pmean/build-website/text/05/OrdinalData.md

 research community.
-That means that you are free to use whatever approach you want, but prepare yourself for the possibility that your supervisor/your dissertation committee/the journal peer reviewer will force you to switch to the \"other\" way.
+That means that you are free to use whatever approach you want, but prepare yourself for the possibility that your supervisor/your dissertation committee/the journal peer reviewer will force you to switch to the "other" way.

 Basically, when you assign numbers like 1, 2, 3, 4, and 5 to the
 categories strongly disagree, disagree, neutral, agree, strongly agree,